ahmadk92/DoneWithIt-Mosh-UpdatedExpo/ReadMe-Course.txt

     Run this in your terminal:
     npm install babel-preset-expo --save-dev
 We still going to keep with old version of Swipeable component to follow mosh course properly

+Mosh’s example (recorded on iOS simulator) shows the list physically bouncing down — Android simply doesn’t do that by default.